databrickslabs/overwatch/docs-compose/overwatch_docs/content/DataEngineer/AdvancedTopics.md

 ### How to enable Traceability

 By default, the traceability module is disabled.
-To enable traceability, please set the following configuration in the advanced Spark settings: "overwatch.traceapi true".
+To enable traceability, please set the following configuration in the advanced Spark settings: `overwatch.traceapi true`.

 ### Column Descriptions of ApiEventDetails